Instructions for Completing the

 If yes, please provide the school's OPEID number.

 This is the Office of Postsecondary Education Identification number assigned to your school by the U.S. Department of Education upon approval to participate in Title IV programs.
-The OPEID number can be found on the Title IV eligibility letter sent from the U.S. Department of Education.
+The OPEID number can be found on the Title IV eligibility letter sent from the Department.
 Please enter only the first six digits of your OPEID number.
 If you are not a financial aid participant, please enter 0.

 Please provide the 3-year Cohort Default Rates for the three most recent years.